Stand NOT Included

 Lantakas were popular in the East Indies starting

 in the 16th Century, where they were mounted on small ships as swivel guns.
-In smaller size, they also were considered
+In smaller sizes, they also were considered

 Presented is a large cast bronze cannon